Installation instructions

 <external_ip_address> : <baf_domain>

-If you do NOT plan to work with documents, skip this step.
+If you do not need to record video, skip this step

-In the Registration by Selfie scenario LRS provides the ability to save video attempts (beta) and detect a video stream injection attack.
+In the Registration by Selfie scenario Video Recorder provides the ability to save video attempts and perform Motion Control.

 Create a directory to store the object store data using the command: